Handicraft Tours

 Pork loin or trotter must be utilized to produce the Cao lau.
 Pork is marinated and fried before being roasted for an hour.
 After that, the dish is finished with the addition of fish sauce, soy sauce, garlic, sugar, salt & pepper, thin crispy croutons, vegetables, bean sprouts, and spices, followed by the noodles and herbs.
 The thick, sesame-filled dry pancakes must be used.
 Bitter green cabbage and greasy coconut essence are other required ingredients.

-A variety of pure local farm fresh mixed greens - fragrant mint, basil, Vietnamese fish leaf, rice paddy herb, crisp lettuce, and occasionally coriander from Tra Que hamlet — will be heaped over or beside the pork, depending on the cook.
-Crisp bean sprouts will be hidden beneath the noodles, with crunchy deep-fried squares of cao lau dough sprinkled on top.
+A variety of pure local farm fresh mixed greens - fragrant mint, basil, Vietnamese fish leaf, rice paddy herb, crisp lettuce, and occasionally coriander from Tra Que Vegetable Village — will be heaped over or beside the pork, depending on the cook.
+Crisp bean sprouts will be hidden beneath the noodles, with crunchy deep-fried squares of Cao Lau dough sprinkled on top.

 The next step is to merge all of the ingredients and completely mix in the chile jam and sweet, pungent broth made from the pork fat juices that have been sprinkled over the noodles.
 Following the noodles, the broth and pork are what genuinely distinguish one Cao Lau from the next.